skyellen/robwork-mirror/doc/ressources/installation_ubuntu.hpp.md

 SWIG (optional) is a tool that makes it possible to generate a LUA script interface for RobWork.
 Python and Java interfaces are also possible, but require that Python or Java SDK is installed as well.
-All of these interfaces can be generated if you install the following packages:
+All of these interfaces can be generated if you install the following packages (in Ubuntu 16.04 and newer you can consider using liblua5.3-dev instead):

 	sudo apt-get install swig liblua5.2-dev python-dev default-jdk